miminame-daisuki/nhentai-scraper/README.md

 2. Open your browser, find the cookies and headers (for bypassing CloudFlare), and put those in the `cookies.txt` and 'headers.txt` files inside `inputs`
 3. Double click the `double_click_run.command` file in the `src/` folder

+- use logging
+- use requests.get(timeout=61)
+- use progressbar or tqdm
+- use Path for paths
+- Failed when retrieving thumbnail

 - Confiem cf_clearance before execution
-- Failed when retrieving thumbnail
 - Use different mirrors (i3, i5, i7, ...) when status code = 404
 - Add tmux
 - Add diagnosis? (total slept time, failed url percentage, ...)